 - Highway and rail track barriers make it harder to walk to nearby areas (you can walk to LoDo, but it’s a long walk)

-Both City Park West and City Park East are great neighborhoods to choose if you have a dog, or need to live in the city but like to spend a lot of time outside.
+Both City Park West and City Park East are some of the best neighborhoods to live in Denver if you have a dog, or need to live in the city but like to spend a lot of time outside.
 You’ll be just steps away from two of Denver’s largest parks: Cheesman Park and City Park.
-There’s also a good offering of restaurants (try Olive & Finch) and bars (The Thin Man is great), plus many more just south along Colfax Avenue.
+There’s also a good offering of coffee shops and restaurants (try Olive & Finch) and bars (The Thin Man is great), plus many more just south along Colfax Avenue.

 Pros of City Park Neighborhood